solanovisitor/hacs-ai/docs/architecture/ADR-002-actor-based-security.md

 Healthcare AI systems require robust security that aligns with healthcare compliance standards (HIPAA, GDPR) while supporting both human users and AI agents.
 Traditional user-based authentication doesn't adequately address the needs of AI agents that may operate with different permission sets and audit requirements.

 ## Decision
-We will implement an **Actor-Based Security Architecture** where both human users and AI agents are represented as "Actors" with role-based permissions, comprehensive audit trails, and healthcare-specific security features.
+We will implement an **Actor-Based Security Architecture** where both human users and AI agents are represented as "Actors" with role-based permissions,audit trails, and healthcare-specific security features.

 ## Architecture Overview